Sheikh-Srijon/Sorting-Algorithm-Animation/README.md

 Overview:

-This project animates the sorting process of a random, unsorted array real time.
-I built this when learning abotu mergesort in my Algorithms class at Stanford.
+This project animates the sorting of a random, unsorted array real time.
+I built this when learning aboout mergesort in my Algorithms class at Stanford.

 Animation :
-Go to Issues Tab
+To watch a quick video of the sorting, go to Issues tab next in the bar above.

-To donwload:
+To download the animation:

 https://user-images.githubusercontent.com/47705083/112785520-f91e0680-9075-11eb-9668-9e1b63d5e7f5.mov